anilshanbhag/gpu-compression/README.md

 * For `d3`, run the bench/gen_d3.py file

-Note these will writen out the DATA_DIR defined in `ssb/ssb_utils.h` as flat files.
+Note these will written out the DATA_DIR defined in `ssb/ssb_utils.h` as flat files.

 **To generate Star Schema Benchmark data:**